kristoffer-dyrkorn/software-renderer/tutorial/4/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/205ad80d4450d8d735ac9f0b3349031e678838b3/tutorial/4/triangle.js#L81-L85

-An edge is a left edge if the change in y coordinate, when moving from the end and to the start of the edge, is less than zero.
+An edge is a left edge if the change in y coordinate, when moving from the end and to the start of the edge, is larger than zero.
 It is a flat top edge if the change in y coordinate is zero and the change in x is negative.

 This formulation of the rule relies heavily on two conventions we have set up in our code: That the vertices in a visible triangle have counterclockwise order, and that the positive y axis points down.
 If those hold, this rule will work as intended.